Meet the Brooks Family

 Bill’s hard work, leadership and community service has earned him a number of awards over the years: Salem County Board of Agriculture’s Distinguished Service to Agriculture; Honorary American FFA Degree; Arthur Jarman Distinguished Service – Woodstown FFA; New Jersey FFA Degree; New Jersey Board of Agriculture Outstanding Young Farmer; Salem County Soil Conservation District/Outstanding Conservation Award; and Future Farmers of America/American Farmer Degree.

-Together, Bill and Diane have three children: Sarah, Michael and Emily (pictured left to right, Photo: Tina Jay Photography) and 3 grandchildren (not shown), Emma, Alexis and Juliette.
+Together, Bill and Diane have three children: Sarah, Michael and Emily (pictured left to right, Photo: Tina Jay Photography) and 5 grandchildren (not shown), Emma, Alexis, Juliette, Paige, and Genevieve.